 King Felix hasn't been great on the road and hasn't had good starts this year, neither has Chris Paddack.
-I think the over will hit on this one as both teams bats have been hot these past few games.
+I think the over will hit on this one as both teams bats have been hot these past few games.50%

 - 140 Like

 Understandable odds considering Hernandez continues to show he's a shell of himself.
 Seattle has best offense in the league and they have been scoring in buckets.
 Paddack is tough but they will get their 3-5 runs tonight and I suspect Padres will get to Hernandez.
-OVER 8.5 is where I'm leaning tonight
+OVER 8.5 is where I'm leaning tonight50%

 - 117 Like

 this is a old vs young match up and I have to side with the future of this league here.
 Paddack has great stuff and outside of one bad start, he's looked really solid.
 King Felix has just been "Felix" for a while now and the only real issue I'm seeing here is the fact that SD doesn't have many lefties to throw his way.
 He really struggles against left handed batters and the Padres will most likely only have Hosmer in the lineup.
 Still, I just don't trust Felix at this stage of his career and his velocity is way down from years past and this Padres lineup has a lot of power.
-On the other side Paddock has been striking out batters and limiting hard contact making him hard to hit so I'll take the Padres all day even though I hate big favorites50%
+On the other side Paddock has been striking out batters and limiting hard contact making him hard to hit so I'll take the Padres all day even though I hate big favorites

 - 133 Like

 Seattle vs San Diego injuries and projected lineup.